Why sync files between computers without cloud?

 Most of the services offer limited free storage space and you need to pay for additional storage space.

-The cloud storage service may not syncing while syncing files and folders.
-You may encountered Dropbox not syncing, or Google Drive not syncing issues, it may disturb you.
+The cloud storage service may not sync while syncing files and folders.
+You may encounter Dropbox not syncing, or Google Drive not syncing issues, it may disturb you.

-With these two reasons, you want to sync files between computers without cloud and prefer a safer way to sync data without anyone snooping on them.
+For these four reasons, you want to sync files between computers without cloud and prefer a safer way to sync data without anyone snooping on them.

-How to sync folders between computers without cloud for free?
+Two FREE ways to sync folders between computers without cloud

 In fact, you can easily sync files between computers on home network by creating shared folders.
 And these folders can be accessed by any computer on the network that has permission.
 You can take full control of the shared files and sync foldders between computers without cloud.

-In addition, there’s one third-party file sync software - AOMEI Backupper Standard.
+#2: Use third-party file sync software - AOMEI Backupper Standard.
 With it, you can access files on the network share, and sync files between computers over network in simple steps.
-And it still provides you the scheduled sync to automatically sync files between two computers.
-If you are interested in, please refer to Solution 2 to get it.
+And it still provides you the scheduled sync to sync files automatically.
+If you are interested, please refer to Solution 2 to get it.

 Now let’s start to see how to sync files between computers without cloud.

 Windows offers a sharing feature that allows anyone in the same network to access the shared folders as long as they have permission.
-In addition, to automatically sync files between computers without cloud, then it’s one of the solutions.
-It also lets you set custom permissions and other advanced options.
+In addition, to automatically sync files between computers without cloud, you still need the Windows built-in tool - Sync Center.
+Then, let's wor it out!

 Then you will find the shared folders or files on other computers within the same network.

-1. On the source computer (assuming Windows 10), input mobsync in Windows 10 search box, and hit Enter.
+1. On the target computer (assuming Windows 10), input mobsync in Windows 10 search box, and hit Enter.

-3. Restart your computer to take the settings effect.
+3. Restart your computer to make the settings take effect.

 Besides this traditional way, there’s another method that can also help you sync files to your network.
 It can help you finish the job in an easier way.